slushman/bp-profile-widgets/readme.txt

 == Changelog ==

 = 0.5 =
+* Multiple Instances are possible now!
+You can have up to 5 of each widget on a profile.
-* Added files and formatting for I10n.
+* Added files and formatting for i18n.
 * Fixed "hide if empty" option on all widgets.
+* Added bppw_get_profile_data(), which returns profile field data.
+For the first instance of a widget, it uses the field name without numbers and then begins using numbers based on the results of the first query.
 * Music Widget: removed all functions related to fetching data from DOM.
-Doesn't work on  every server and causes issues with some server configs.
+Doesn't work on every server.
 * Music Widget: removed find_service_from_url(), it was replaced in the last version and there's no reason to keep it.
-* Music Widget: Simplified find_service() to make it DRY.
+* Music Widget: simplified find_service() to make it DRY.
-* Music Widget: Simplified find_id() to go straight to finding the ID on page.
+* Music Widget: simplified find_id() to go straight to finding the ID on page.
 * Music Widget: resolved bug that caused some players to display as "page cannot be found"
 * Music Widget: added albumortrack() to figure out if the URL is for an album, track, or is invalid
-*
+* Music Widget: removed $args from widget_output() call
+* Video Widget: added WordPress.tv, Vine, and Wistia.

 = 0.4.2 =
 * BUG FIX: Changed find_service_on_page() to actually work.